 Drug and alcohol addiction recovery is a process filled with numerous ups and downs.
 Throughout the process, many people will struggle with what’s happened and what’s to come.
 It’s important to reflect on this, especially heading into the New Year.
 Where have you been?
 Where are you going?

 Taking Stock Is a Valuable Tool During Recovery

 One of the many steps in your recovery is to take a look back.
 It may seem hard to do, but taking the time to reflect on where you came from can make a big difference in where you are going in the year to come.
-At the Florida House Experience, a component of your treatment will involve understanding why something happened.
+At FHE Health, a component of your treatment will involve understanding why something happened.
 That is, we want to help you learn why you’re on this path so we can offer support for avoiding the same mistakes in the future.

 Ask yourself a few key questions to reflect on the previous year.
 No matter what your future is, it helps to recognize where you came from in this journey.

 What Have I Accomplished in the Last Year?

 There’s likely good and bad here.
 Most people in addiction treatment and recovery focus on the negative.
 Perhaps they suffered an overdose, lost a few relationships or spent time away from their family in treatment.
 This feels like a painful way to look back.
 Yet chances are there was good in the mix.

 - Did you enter rehab to change your life?